Customer Service Skills: How to Improve Empathy, Active Listening and Knowledge

 3. A Dramatic Event

-One story that you can use for this game is called “The Witches of Glum”, which can be found with an internet search.
+A recommended story for this activity is “The Witches of Glum”, which you can find online.

 For more training activities to help build this customer service skill, read our article: How to Train Active Listening in the Contact Centre – With Four Exercises